priya12nit/priya12nit/README.md

-- 👋 Hi, I’m @priya12nit
+- 👋 Hi, I’m @priya29aug
-- 👀 I’m interested in SQL and python
+- 👀 I’m interested in SQL and python and spark
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning data engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 priyasinghnitkkr@gmail.com